b-blocks/StudyMaterials/starterstory.md

 ## We built $10K/mo saas.
 Watch this before starting yours
 **URL:** https://www.youtube.com/watch?v=3eY71OS4MFw

-### Summary

-Of course, here is a summary of the story in a more structured and readable format.

 ### **The Story of Hush Blankets: From $4k to $48 Million in 4 Years**